TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 and $i$ denotes which layer/node we are talking about.
 The non-linear function, also commonly known as the **activation function** or just **activation** is denoted by $\sigma_i$.
 This can potentially be different at every single layer/node.

-Forward propagation is now modified where every equation in REFERENCE is now split into two parts as shown below:
+Forward propagation is now modified with every original forward propagation equation split into two:

 $p_0 = x_0 \text(input) \rightarrow q_0 = \sigma_0(p_0)$